Head Coach Jim Madigan

-Madigan's appointment as head coach continues a 25-year tenure at Northeastern.
+Madigan's appointment as head coach continues his nearly three-decades-long at Northeastern.
 His dedicated service to the university includes roles as men's ice hockey assistant coach (1986-93), assistant director of physical plant services (1993-99), director of athletic development (1999-2004) and associate dean and director of development in the College of Business Administration (2004-11).
 In his most recent post, he led a development effort that generated an average of $5.7 million in gifts over seven years, including $13 million in 2010-11.
 Over the course of his career, Madigan has shown an unparalleled ability to promote Northeastern to a broad and diverse constituency—including prospective students, alumni and other supporters.

 Madigan graduated from Northeastern in 1986 with a degree in business administration.
 He and his wife, Kim, an NU alumna, have two daughters, Kelly and Kate, who graduated from Northeastern in 2013 and 2014, respectively.